-- 1.3.1 The Government advises that SA should form an integrated part of the plan preparation process.3 In this case, the following approach has been taken to plan-making and SA: - Following the legal challenge, between April and July 2012, the GNDP authorities developed a series of reasonable alternatives for accommodating strategic growth within the Norwich Policy Area - URS undertook an assessment of these alternatives in June/July 2012, the findings of which were fed back to the GNDP and debated by Councillors on the GNDP policy group in July 2012 and subsequently by the individual Councils (the minutes from these meetings are publicly available) - Following Councillor endorsement of a preferred alternative, the GNDP finalised the Proposed Submission Content for public consultation and URS finalised this SA Report in August 2012. - 1.3.2 Following publication of the Proposed Submission (formally known as Pre-submission) Content and this SA Report, the Local Planning Authorities of Broadland District Council, Norwich City Council and South Norfolk Council will make any necessary amendments to the plan and submit it to Government for subsequent examination by the Planning Inspectorate.
-The SA Report will be also be updated should any significant amendments be made.
+- 1.3.1 The Government advises that SA should form an integrated part of the plan preparation process.
+In this case, the following approach has been taken to plan-making and SA: - Following the legal challenge, between April and July 2012, the GNDP authorities developed a series of reasonable alternatives for accommodating strategic growth within the Norwich Policy Area - URS undertook an assessment of these alternatives in June/July 2012, the findings of which were fed back to the GNDP and debated by Councillors on the GNDP policy group in July 2012 and subsequently by the individual Councils (the minutes from these meetings are publicly available) - Following Councillor endorsement of a preferred alternative, the GNDP finalised the Proposed Submission Content for public consultation and URS finalised the SA Report (August 2012) - Following publication of the Proposed Submission Content and the SA Report (August 2012), the Local Planning Authorities of Broadland District Council, Norwich City Council and South Norfolk Council have chosen to submit the Proposed Submission Content - This decision is taken on the basis that, having considered all the representations, the approach set out within the Proposed Submission Content is the most appropriate means of dealing with development pressures locally to 2026 when considered against all reasonable alternatives. - This Report is an update to the August 2012 SA Report.
+This Report will be submitted alongside the Plan document. - It is important to note that the substantive content of this Report is unaltered from that of the SA Report published previously (August 2012).
+This reflects the fact that no changes have been made to the Plan subsequent to publication.